Mark Casson: Economics of culture

-Business and economic history
+Economic history

-The Victorian British economy has long been recognised as an important testing ground for theories of entrepreneurship and culture.
-There is a long-standing debate over the reasons for Britain's success in the Industrial Revolution 1760-1850, and its subsequent deindustrialization, 1870—1914.
-Casson's recent research on the Victorian railway system suggests that rise and decline were 'two sides of the coin'.
-When individual enterprise, supported by family and community ties, was advantageous, Britain succeeded, and when it became a handicap Britain failed.
-Casson creates a counterfactual model of the British railway system based on what might have happened had Parliament accepted advice from the civil service at the time of the Railway Mania in 1844-5.
-Comparing the actual railway network with the counterfactual one suggests that about 30 per cent of railway mileage constructed was unnecessary and wasteful.
-Parliament rejected informed advice because it was distrustful of civil servants but well-disposed to private entrepreneurs, and because local interests were more important in Parliament than national ones.
-Social attitudes and political structures that had favoured early industrialisation therefore impeded the later development of the railways.
-The legacy of high transport costs caused by the over-building of railways reduced the competitiveness of British manufacturing exports and contributed to industrial decline.
+The Victorian British economy has been recognized as an important testing ground for theories of entrepreneurship and culture.
+There is a long-standing debate over the reasons for Britain's success in the Industrial Revolution (1760–1850), and its subsequent deindustrialization, in (1870–1914).
+In a 2009 study of the Victorian railway system, Casson argued that Britain's economic rise and decline were "two sides of the same coin".
+When individual enterprise, supported by family and community ties, was advantageous, Britain succeeded, and when it became a handicap, Britain failed.

+In later work on economic history, Casson analyzed the development of Britain’s railway system and argued that political decisions during the nineteenth-century railway boom led to inefficiencies in the network.
+Casson argued that the British railway network was substantially overbuilt and that political institutions and support for private entrepreneurship contributed to inefficient investment.
+Some economic historians, however, emphasize the broader economic benefits of railway expansion and question whether overbuilding significantly harmed British industrial performance.